cuttlefishh/papers/README.md

 # papers/

-Repository for code developed in the preparation of peer-reviewed scientific manuscripts by Luke Thompson and colleagues.
+Repository for code developed by Luke Thompson and colleagues in the preparation of peer-reviewed scientific manuscripts.

 ## cyanophage-light-dark-transcriptomics/